 In the January to March 2017 quarter, the activity and performance measures reported in Healthcare Quarterly were based on 175 EDs.
-These additional 44 small EDs are classified into peer groups D and F. They serve regional populations in the following LHDs: Western NSW, Southern NSW, Northern NSW, Murrumbidgee and Far West.
+These additional 44 small EDs, classified into peer groups D and F, are not reported on individually.
+They serve regional populations in the following LHDs: Western NSW, Southern NSW, Northern NSW, Murrumbidgee and Far West.
 Inclusion of these 44 EDs increases the number of presentations statewide, but has lilttle impact on performance trends at the NSW level.
 The activity and performance measures reported in Healthcare Quarterly are based on all EDs reporting to the EDDC in each quarter.